sonata-project/SonataAdminBundle/Resources/doc/getting_started/the_form_view.rst

 successfully created.*

-While it's very friendly of the SonataAdminBundle to notify the admin of a succesful creation, the classname and some sort of hash aren't really nice to read.
+While it's very friendly of the SonataAdminBundle to notify the admin of a successful creation, the classname and some sort of hash aren't really nice to read.
 This is the default string representation of an object in the SonataAdminBundle.
-You can change it by defining a ``__toString()`` magic method on your model or by defining a ``toString()`` (note: no underscore prefix) method in the Admin class.
-This recieves the object to transform to a string as the first parameter:
+You can change it by defining a ``toString()`` (note: no underscore prefix) method in the Admin class.
+This receives the object to transform to a string as the first parameter:

 .. code-block:: php